 What is a Contract?

-A contract is a document that details the mutual understanding of two or more parties over the exchange of goods and/or services.
+A contract is a formal document that details the mutual understanding of two or more parties over the exchange of goods and/or services.
 It is a legally enforceable document.
-And, failure to comply with any of the terms and conditions set forth in the contract may warrant the discontinuation, removal, and/or invalidity of the agreement.
+And, failure to comply with any of the terms and conditions set forth in the contract may warrant the discontinuation, removal, and/or invalidity of the legal agreement.

 How to Write a Contract

 The guidelines set forth below are meant for anyone who wants to create loophole-free and worthwhile documents that facilitate better contract management practices.
 Whatever type of product or service contract you are making, follow the tips below and you will surely create a more efficient and reliable contract process.